michellemayes/logseq-assistant/README.md

 - For application permissions, include `MS_CLIENT_SECRET` (the script defaults to `MS_AUTH_MODE=client_credentials`).
 - For delegated permissions, omit the client secret and set `MS_AUTH_MODE=device_code`.
 The first run will prompt you to complete the device sign-in; subsequent runs reuse the token cache.
+- In Azure AD, enable **Allow public client flows** on the app registration when using delegated/device-code authentication.

 You can change the secrets file path by setting `OUTLOOK_SECRETS_FILE` before running the script.